 MFA, Louisiana State University, 1993

-Creative Writing, Fiction
+Creative Writing, Fiction & Nonfiction

-Russell is the recipient of a National Endowment for the Arts Literature Fellowship in Prose and the Bread Loaf Writers’ Conference Shane Stevens Fellowship in the Novel.
-His novels have won the Independent Publisher Book Award Bronze Medal for Literary Fiction and have been finalists for the Townsend Prize (twice), the Binghamton University John Gardner Book Award, and the Barnes & Noble Discover Great New Writers Award.
+He is the recipient of a National Endowment for the Arts Literature Fellowship in Prose and the Bread Loaf Writers’ Conference Shane Stevens Fellowship in the Novel.
+His books have won the Independent Publisher Book Award Bronze Medal for Literary Fiction and have been finalists for the Townsend Prize (twice), the Binghamton University John Gardner Book Award, and the Barnes & Noble Discover Great New Writers Award.

 A True History of the Captivation, Transport to Strange Lands, & Deliverance of Hannah Guttentag, Dzanc Books, 2012.
 (Novel)

 Pretend You’ll Do It Again, Greying Ghost Press, 2011.
 (Chapbook)

 My Bright Midnight, Louisiana State University Press/Yellow Shoe Fiction, 2010.
 (Novel)

 Yellow Jack, W.W.
 Norton & Company, 1999.
 (Novel)

 Winter on Fifth Avenue, New York, Oat City Press, 1997.
 (Chapbook)